jcieslar/configure_dokku_for_rails_app/README.md

-# Configure dokku for rails app with Postgesql DB.
+# Configure dokku for rails app with Postgresql DB.

 Bash script for configuring dokku for rails app on VPS like Digital Ocean.